 So, when players say there are 19,600 flops, they mean assuming 2 cards from the deck are known.
-We’ve learned that there are 22,100 different flops that an outside observer would experience (given that he doesn’t know any of the hole cards).
+We’ve learned that there are 22,100 different flops that an outside observer would experience.
+(That’s as long as he doesn’t know any of the hole cards).

 Let’s use our knowledge of combinations to see if we can answer a slightly more advanced question.

 Example: We are dealt ThJh in Hold’em.
 What are our chances of flopping a flush?